• Skip to primary navigation

 where:

-• Vout is desired output voltage of 14V
+• Vout is the 14V output voltage

-• Vin is input voltage of about 100V to 240V.
+• Vin is the input voltage which can be from 100V to 240V

-Output Resistor R:
+Output Resistor (R):

 R = Vout / Iout